steventohme/HuffmanEncoding/README.md

-# HuffmanEncoding
+# HuffmanEncoding - CP312 Bonus Assignment

-Implementation of HuffmanEncoding using Python
+Implementation of Huffman Encoding using Python created for CP312: Algorithim Design and Analysis.